How interior designers charge and work with you

-When the phone rings at the studio, “what is the process” and “how much will it cost” are among the first questions we are asked.
+When the phone rings at the studio, “how much will it cost” and “what is the process” questions are among the first questions we may be asked.
 We appreciate an educated client and we are happy to answer questions about our pricing, how we work, and what to expect.
 Interior designers and firms in the area work in a variety of ways.
 Here I will talk about how we work and charge for services at Angela Todd Studios.

 Hourly Rate & Billing Cycles